valentingol/deep-learning-installation/README.md

 ![alt text](./docs/logos.png)

-You need a working **Ubuntu LTS** to run this tutorial (the tutorial was tested for 20.04 LTS).
+You need a working **Ubuntu LTS** (22.04, 20.04 or 18.04) to run this tutorial.
 Then to have an access to computation on GPU using CUDA, you need a **NVIDIA GPU, a GTX 780 or newer** (more precisely, you need to have a compute capability of 3.5 or more, see the compute capability of your GPU [here](https://developer.nvidia.com/cuda-gpus#collapse4)).
 In case of you don't have a valid GPU, you must use your CPU instead and you can skip the CUDA and cuDNN installation steps.

 ## Devices and versions

 The installations and corresponding versions proposed here are:

-* Python 3.9
+* Python 3.10
 * Virtualenv & VirtualenvWrapper
 * CUDA 11.2 and CuDNN 8.1
 * VSCode